pforret/blog.splashing/_topic/city/bordeaux.md

 ---
 # Bordeaux

-Bordeaux  is a port city on the river Garonne in the Gironde department, Southwestern France.
-It is the capital of the Nouvelle-Aquitaine region, as well as the prefecture of the Gironde  department.
+Bordeaux  is a city on the river Garonne in the Gironde department, southwestern France.
+A port city, it is the capital of the Nouvelle-Aquitaine region, as well as the prefecture of the  Gironde department.
 Its inhabitants are called Bordelais  or Bordelaises  .
 The term Bordelais may also refer to the city and its surrounding region.

 ## Unsplash photos